mvcds/my-library/carreer/development/dev-ops/ansible/Ansible Automation Platform.md

 aliases: [AAP]
 ---

-A [[Ansible]] product that includes enterprise level features and integrates many tools of the Ansible ecosystem: ansible-core, awx, galaxyNG, and so on.
+An [[Ansible]] product that includes enterprise level features and integrates many tools of the Ansible ecosystem: ansible-core, awx, galaxyNG, and so on.